 o Coming under the judgement of God (Acts 5; Acts 13:11; 1 Corinthians 11:29-30)

 - Other people’s sin may cause a person to be ill (e.g. passive smoking, STD’s, etc.)

 - God may allow Satan access to our lives, and not always because we have sinned.
 This is the lesson of Job and Paul.
 We often learn more from suffering than from blessing (Romans 5:3).
 Whilst such sickness does not come from God, He does allow it.

-So let us be a people of love and compassion, a people of faith and a people of prayer.
+So let us be a people of love and compassion, faith and prayer.
 Let us pray for the sick and trust for their healing!
-But let us also be mature in our thinking!
+But let us also be mature in our thinking.